-You can incentivize people to get more entries by sharing how to enter with other people.
-The extra sharing gets you more email addresses and entrants than you would have gotten using pay per click ads or more one-on-one organic promotion.
+You can incentivize people to get more entries by sharing how to enter with others.
+The extra sharing gets you more email addresses and entrants than you would have gotten using pay-per-click ads or more one-on-one organic promotion.

 Next, you award the prize and start emailing all your new subscribers.
-It's a marketing success when the cost of the prize is less than you would have spent otherwise acquiring the new subscribers.
+It's a marketing success when the prize cost is less than you would have spent otherwise acquiring the new subscribers.

 So far, giveaways look like a marketing best practice.

-But are they really worth it?
-What does it take to actually run one?
+But are they worth it?
+What does it take to run one?
 And what are the best ways to use giveaways in your marketing?

 Rules for Running Successful and Worthwhile Promotions

-Define the goal(s) of your giveaway: The most successful giveaways require that you focus on one or two goals.
-Specific goals could be: new leads, getting folks to opt-in, bringing attention to your brand, acquiring new followers, more likes, getting the word out about a new product, and/or growing engagement on your page.
+Define your giveaway's goal(s): The most successful giveaways require focusing on one or two goals.
+Specific goals could be new leads, getting folks to opt in, bringing attention to your brand, acquiring followers and more likes, getting the word out about a new product, and/or growing engagement on your page.